fuzyll/coppermind/README.md

 Coppermind may also be used with a traditional web server like Apache or Nginx through Passenger.
 Documentation for this is outside the scope of this document at this time.

+## Issues ##

+The following are known issues:

+* The Git gem doesn't handle logging properly.
+As a result, per-file logs simply cannot work.
+* Redcarpet's auto-generated header IDs don't de-conflict matching IDs.
+  If you have two sub-sections named "Tasks", both will have the ID "tasks".
+  This causes the table of contents links on the left to not work as expected.
+  Clicking either "Tasks" link will take you to the first "tasks" ID.
+* Clicking items in the table of contents causes its anchor to be moved to the top of the page, covered by the menu.
+* The title bar covers the menu bar and doesn't inherit its items as expected on lower resolutions.

 ## Roadmap ##

 Short-Term: